dprojects/Woodworking/Docs/README.md

 > [!TIP]
 > Personally, I prefer to add online links to textures.
 This way, the file size does not increase and there
 > is no need to install additional repositories.
 However, you need to make sure the server supports external linking. <br>
-> Also if you want to use texture from material make sure the URL attribute is not exist or is empty.
+> Also if you want to use texture from material make sure the `.Texture_URL` attribute for object not exists or is empty,
+> because the `.Texture_URL` is preferred and will be loaded first.

+**Setting objects:**
-**refresh selection:** allows you to set the objects to which textures will be added.
+* **refresh selection** button allows you to set the objects to which textures will be added.
 By default, loading and setting texture attributes will be for all objects.
 You can also select the objects first and then open this tool, then the selected objects will be loaded automatically.

 > [!NOTE]
 > This tool supports the `Current selection` setting from [magicSettings](#magicsettings) tool.
 > If you set the `Current selection` option to `Yes` in [magicSettings](#magicsettings) tool, then all operations
 > will be performed on the currently selected objects and the button `refresh selection` will be disabled.
 > If you use this mode try to select face, not whole object, to see texture in real-time.

+**Preview texture:**
+* **set white color** sets the white color for the object to make the texture look better, shows the real texture color without additional mask.
+* **load saved:** loads textures for all objects or for selected objects that have texture information saved.
+If you have added material to the object via `Right Mouse Click -> Material...` the material texture will be loaded even if the object has no texture attributes, so you can use `Live preview target:` options and save the attributes later via `save texture` button.
+* **load from URL** button allows you to load written manually URL to the texture.
+* **load from local** button allows you to open local file dialog to choose texture from local disk and automatically preview the texture.
+* **< local file** button allows you to load previous texture from the folder you have already loaded texture from disk via button `load from local`.
+* **local file >** button allows you to load next texture from the folder you have already loaded texture from disk via button `load from local`.
+* **Live preview target:** allows you to choose live preview target and adjust the texture in real-time.
+For example if you set `rotation Z axis` the `-` and `+` buttons will be rotating the texture around `Z` axis with the `Step` measured with degrees.
+If you decide to save the current visible texture state, make sure to press `save texture` button and verify if the object's attributes has been stored.
+To use this feature you need to load texture first.

+> [!IMPORTANT]
+> Make sure you have the following option disabled:
+> `Edit -> Preferences -> Display -> 3D View -> Use OpenGL VBO (Vertex Buffer Object)`
+> Especially if you are using the `FreeCAD Dark` or `FreeCAD Light` theme, because they turn on this option and then you may not see the textures.

 **Setting texture attributes:**